Gillard government: National Broadband Network

 Continuing Rudd's promise in 2007, the construction of the National Broadband Network is ongoing.
 In November 2010, the first major implementation of the construction was when senators, voted 30 to 28, to separate the retail and commercial arms of former state monopoly Telstra, to increase competition as its infrastructure is incorporated in the new network.
 In February 2011, the NBN rollout came closer with a commercial agreement, which paved the way for the NBN Co to use Telstra's assets and for Telstra to phase out its copper network.

 The network was tested in several locations in Tasmania and then in May 2011, the network was launched on the mainland in Armidale, New South Wales, the first of five sites on the mainland.

 Internet controls

-Soon after Gillard first took over from Kevin Rudd as Prime Minister, she put herself on record as being in favour of a mandatory internet filter for Australia and justified her stance by saying images of child abuse and child pornography should not be legally available on the internet.
+Soon after Gillard first took over from Kevin Rudd as prime minister, she put herself on record as being in favour of a mandatory internet filter for Australia and justified her stance by saying images of child abuse and child pornography should not be legally available on the internet.

 Transition to digital television

-The Gillard government is continuing the national transition from analogue to digital television, which was launched in 2008 by Minister Stephen Conroy.
-The incumbent government continues to run the "Get Ready for Digital TV" campaign, which encourages Australians to buy either a Set-top box or a digital television.
-The transition is expected to be completed by the end of 2013.
+The Gillard government continued the national transition from analogue to digital television, which was launched in 2008 by Minister Stephen Conroy.
+The government ran the "Get Ready for Digital TV" campaign, which encouraged Australians to buy either a Set-top box or a digital television.
+The transition was completed on 9 December 2013, when the final analogue transmissions were switched off.